In this feature series, I briefly introduce some fabulous entrepreneurial ladies – a fun snapshot of the lady behind the business.

 Describe your business in 25 words or less

-Do you remember your first client or sale?
+Do you remember your first sale?

-As a home business, where’s the strangest place you’ve taken a work call?
+Running your own business can feel like you’re always available.
+Where’s the strangest place you’ve taken a work call?

 What would you say is the worst idea you’ve ever had when it comes to your business?